aaronjasso/How_to_use_Femap_Scripts/README.md

 ### Method 3:  Create a Toolbar Button
 Perhaps the most convenient way to access a script is to add a button to run the script to the toolbar.
 This makes your script accessible with a single click.
 To add a toolbar button, follow these steps.
-1. Save the program localy on your computer
+1. Save the program locally on your computer
 2. In Femap, right-click anywhere in the toolbar area and click _Customize..._
 3. On the User Commands tab, enter a short name for the program in the Command Name field.
 4. Enter the path (or click the three-dots button and navigate) to your program.